smarterwallet/wallet-aa-tx-serv/README.md

    cd wallet-aa-tx-serv
    ```

-3. Install dependencies (make sure you have Go installed on your system):
+3. Install dep1endencies (make sure you have Go installed on your system):
    ```bash
    go mod tidy
    ```